algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 <img src="../images/functional/ui/email_candidate.png" width="24%">

 To be sure that the correct name was given by the user just before, his name will be shown where "(prénom)" (name) is.
+If not, he will be able to go back.

 After giving his email address, the candidate arrives on a email address verification page.
 This will help to input the correct email address: